BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/conda_singularity_modules.md

 - For third-party scientific software which require little to no modification, if it is available as a module, use it.
 - The system admin has already properly installed and configured the software to run on Spiedie.
 Simply loading the module is the quickest and most efficient solution.
+More on loading modules can be read the [ Modules on Spiedie](spiedie_modules.md) SpiedieDoc.

 ***

-### <a name="singularity_uses"></a> When to Use Singularity
+### <a name="apptainer_uses"></a> When to Apptainer

 ***

 ##### Need reproducibility?
 Multiple users working on same project?
-Use Singularity.
+Use Apptainer.

-- Singularity is a container framework that is specifically created for HPC workloads and natively supports GPUs, Infiniband, and MPI etc.
+- Apptainer, formerly known as Singularity, is a container framework that is specifically created for HPC workloads and natively supports GPUs, Infiniband, and MPI etc.

-- The Singularity Image Format (SIF) is a single executable file that can be cryptographically verified, giving you  100% reproducibility for your projects and experiments, Since Singularity has drop-in compatibility with nearly environment, the SIF can be shared freely across users and platforms for ease of use and collaboration.
+- The Singularity Image Format (SIF) is a single executable file that can be cryptographically verified, giving you  100% reproducibility for your projects and experiments, Since Apptainer has drop-in compatibility with nearly environment, the SIF can be shared freely across users and platforms for ease of use and collaboration.

 ***

 ##### Need exact versions and every specific environment?
-Use Singularity.
+Use Apptainer.

-- The Singularity base image is also immutable.
+- The Apptainer base image is also immutable.
 So the version of each package and library get 'locked in' once you have generated your image.
+This is very useful if your packages and/or libraries require older or deprecated versioning when compiled.

+More information on how and when to use Apptainer can be found in the [Apptainer set of SpiedieDocs](../Apptainer)

 ***